 Google Scholar allows exporting of reference information into EndNote.

 To use this feature, you must set your Scholar Settings to include links to import citations into a bibliography manager in your search results.
 There are a few different choices - choose the EndNote option.
-Direct export via these links will only work if you have the browser toolbar for Firefox or Internet Explorer installed - without the toolbar, you'll have to save the resulting file and import it using the instructions in the box below.
+Direct export via these links will only work if you have the browser toolbar for Internet Explorer installed - without the toolbar, you'll have to save the resulting file and import it using the instructions in the box below.